 #2 Stay Signed In

 Reduce unwanted interruptions—by staying signed in!
 If you’re signed in throughout the day, your colleagues will have a better idea of what you’re up to.
-If you’re having a voice conversation or in a meeting, your team will see it on the map.
+If you’re having a voice conversation or are in a meeting, your team will see it on the map.
 But if you need heads-down time, you can turn off your headset, turn on your busy indicator, or close your door to let others know this isn’t a good time to talk.

 #3 “Get” People into Your Meeting

 Have some stragglers?
 You can send them a “Get” by selecting their name in the People list and then clicking the Get button.
-You can even select everyone in your team (use the Shift and Control keys to select the people you need) then click the Get button to gather a lot of people at one time.
+You can even select everyone in your team (use the Shift and Control keys to select the people you need) and click the Get button to gather a lot of people at one time.

 #4 Use Doors

 Need a bit of privacy for your conversation or meeting?
 Close the door.
-Closing the door requires the other people in your space Knock (and ask permission) before entering the room.
+Closing the door requires the other people in your space to Knock (and ask permission) before entering the room.
 Note that you can also knock on an open door before jumping into the room.
 (Just like the real world, different teams have different etiquette when it comes to this.)

 #5 Use Private Chat for Backchannel Conversations